enbermudez/types-doodler/CONTRIBUTING.md

 ## Developing a new util

-- Create a new branch from `develop` with the pattern: `feature/util-name`
+- Create a new branch from `master` with the pattern: `feature/util-name`
 - Add the utils code: `src/type/util-name.js`
 - Add the utils test: `tests/type/util-name.test.js`
-- Create a new pull request from `fork/branch` to `types-doodler/develop`
+- Create a new pull request from `fork/branch` to `types-doodler/master`

 ## Testing